Christian Posts Blocked: Will 'Christian Speech' Be Allowed in the New Facebook World?

+CBN News interviewed President and CEO of the National Religious Broadcasters Dr. Jerry Johnson about allegations of social media censorship of Christian and conservative content.
+Watch above.

-Facebook CEO Mark Zuckerberg is on Capitol Hill Tuesday responding to questions about the recent Cambridge Analytica scandal in which the data of 87 million users was gathered to build a psychological profile for political gain.
+Facebook CEO Mark Zuckerberg is on Capitol Hill this week responding to questions about the recent Cambridge Analytica scandal in which the data of 87 million users was gathered to build a psychological profile for political gain.

 Over the next two days, a group of broadcasters wants Congress to ask the billionaire about allegations Facebook routinely blocks images and content with a conservative message.